BRYN4444/HitmanRoulette/README.md

 * **Roulette:**
   * **Roulette Settings - Extra Requirements:**
     * **Include Secret Exits**: The "Secret" option from "Force Start/Exit" is now its own setting.
 This way you can have Exit Only and Secret Exits at the same time.
-* **Current Plans:**
-  * Contracts Mode Support for "Shadows in the Water".
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
->* Have troubles or inqueries with the new Stream Overlay.

 ---